 |80 days per year||16 weeks per year||112 weeks – nearly 3 whole school years!|

-The school day begins when the doors open at 8:45am and pupils are expected to be in school at this time.
-Morning registration takes place in class at 8:55am when the main doors close.
+The school day begins when the doors open at 8:35am and pupils are expected to be in school by 8:45am when the doors are closed.
 Children arriving after this time will be recorded as late and will need to be signed in at the main office by a member of the senior leadership team.

 Pupils who are consistently late are disrupting not only their own education but also that of the other pupils.
 On-going and repeated lateness is considered as unauthorised absence and will be subject to legal action – full details are available in the Attendance Policy.